shadichy/bass-os/README.md

  - Supports various navigation & UI switches
  - Supports various use-case launcher options (requires recent changes to vendor/agp-apps)
- - Automatically updates Grub menus and other build configs for launcher and mode options (requires recent changes to vendor/agp-apps)
+ - Automatically updates Grub/UBoot menus and other build configs for launcher and mode options (requires recent changes to vendor/agp-apps)

 Please note that some of the build options may require licensed access to the feature/addon/application in order to use it.
 In some cases, the build will continue with just a warning when these options are used.
 In other cases, the build will exit.
 To remedy this, use a different option or remove the offending option from the build command.